sonnguyen9800/sonnguyen9800/README.md

        style="max-width: 40%; height: auto" title="Click to enlarge picture" />
 </p>

+### Leetcode Challenges

+Recently I grow interest in solving Leetcode challenge.
+I followed Neetcode path guide and started solving simple problems.
+Each one comes with a small notes of mine to analyse problem and provide further discussion.
+Visit it <a href="https://github.com/sonnguyen9800/Sisyphus-Framework">here </a>(Solution in Go-lang).
+This comes with a custom library on <a href="https://github.com/sonnguyen9800/golang-slib">Go</a>
 ### SisyphusLab 💻

 Since Dec 2023, I founded a game/tech company named SisyphusLab.
 Here are some of our public library